LibreHealthIO/community-governance/TRADEMARK-POLICY.md

 These rules are generalized in this document to describe LibreHealth software associated with the trademark "LibreHealth Foo™", or more briefly "Foo™" when it is understood to refer to this specific LibreHealth Foo software.
 Like all LibreHealth software, this Foo software is maintained by a LibreHealth project or sub-project.

 LibreHealth trademarks are either words (e.g., "LibreHealth" and "LibreHealth Foo" and "Foo") or graphic logos that are intended to serve as trademarks for that LibreHealth software.
-The LibreHealth graphic logo at at the top of this page and described in the LibreHealth Logo Policy, has special meaning for the LibreHealth community: We intend that graphic logo to be used for linking third party websites to LibreHealth websites.
+The LibreHealth graphic logo is described in the LibreHealth Logo Policy, has special meaning for the LibreHealth community: We intend that graphic logo to be used for linking third party websites to LibreHealth websites.

 Within LibreHealth projects, during our product release activity and on LibreHealth websites, we will make sure that our trademarks are marked with a (TM) or (R) symbol or shown with trademark notices where appropriate so that everyone will recognize them as LibreHealth trademarks.
 A current list of LibreHealth trademarks is available at http://librehealth.io/.